thibautrey/AirAstro/README.md

 AirAstro features a specialized design system optimized for astronomy applications:

-- **Night Vision Preservation**: Black backgrounds with red alerts to maintain dark adaptation
+- **Night Vision Preservation**: Black backgrounds with blue alerts for important notifications and red for critical errors only
 - **High Contrast**: White text on dark backgrounds for excellent readability
-- **Consistent Colors**: Green for actions, blue for navigation, red for alerts
+- **Consistent Colors**: Green for actions, blue for navigation and alerts, red for critical errors only
 - **Modern UI**: Clean interface with subtle shadows and smooth animations

 See [DESIGN_SYSTEM.md](DESIGN_SYSTEM.md) for complete guidelines.